awsdocs/aws-rust-developer-guide-v1/doc_source/testing.md

 Let’s look at a concrete example to illustrate\.
 The following example calls Amazon S3 over and over again with pagination in order to get the complete file size of a prefix in the bucket:

 ```
+// This allows us to refer to the S3 SDK as `s3` for the rest of this example
+use aws_sdk_s3 as s3;

 async fn determine_prefix_file_size(
     s3: s3::Client,
     bucket: &str,